-On June 29, 2006, the Company entered into an Amended and Restated Loan and Security Agreement with Silicon Valley Bank and KeyBank National Association.
-The amended agreement increased the total size of the Company's senior bank credit facilities from \$28.5 million to \$51.0 million by increasing the accounts receivable line of credit from \$15 million to \$25 million and increasing the acquisition term line of credit from \$13.5 million to \$26.0 million.
+In June 2006, the Company entered into an Amended and Restated Loan and Security Agreement with Silicon Valley Bank and KeyBank National Association.
+The amended agreement increased the total size of the Company's senior bank credit facilities from \$28.5 million to \$50 million by increasing the accounts receivable line of credit from \$15 million to \$25 million and increasing the acquisition term line of credit from \$13.5 million.

 The accounts receivable line of credit, which expires in June 2009, provides for a borrowing capacity equal to all eligible accounts receivable, including 80% of unbilled revenues, subject to certain borrowing base calculations as defined in the agreement, but in no event more than \$25 million.
-Borrowings under this line of credit bear interest at the bank's prime rate (8.25% at March 31, 2007).
-As of March 31, 2007, there was \$1.9 million outstanding under the accounts receivable line of credit and \$22.7 million of available borrowing capacity.
+Borrowings under this line of credit bear interest at the bank's prime rate (8.25% at June 30, 2007).
+As of June 30, 2007, there were no amounts outstanding under the accounts receivable line of credit and \$24.8 million of available borrowing capacity due to an outstanding letter of credit to secure an office lease.

-The Company's \$26.0 million term acquisition line of credit provides an additional source of financing for certain qualified acquisitions.
-As of March 31, 2007, the balance outstanding under this acquisition line of credit was approximately \$1.0 million.
-Borrowings under this acquisition line of credit bear interest equal to the four year U.S. Treasury note yield plus 3% based on the spot rate on the day the draw is processed (7.5% at March 31, 2007).
-Borrowings under this acquisition line are repayable in thirty-six equal monthly installments after the initial interest only period which continues through June 29, 2007.
+The Company's \$25 million term acquisition line of credit provides an additional source of financing for certain qualified acquisitions.
+As of June 30, 2007, there were no amounts outstanding under this acquisition line of credit.
+Borrowings under this acquisition line of credit bear interest equal to the four year U.S. Treasury note yield plus 3% based on the spot rate on the day the draw is processed (8% at June 30, 2007).
 Draws under this acquisition line may be made through June 29, 2008.
-As of March 31, 2007, the balance outstanding under this acquisition line of credit of \$1.0 million had an average interest rate of 7.0%.
-The Company currently has approximately \$25.0 million of available borrowing capacity under this acquisition line of credit.
+The Company currently has \$25 million of available borrowing capacity under this acquisition line of credit.

-The Company is required to comply with various financial covenants under the \$51.0 million credit facility.
-Specifically, the Company is required to maintain a ratio of after tax earnings before interest, depreciation and amortization, and other non-cash charges, including but not limited to stock and stock option compensation expense on trailing three months annualized, to current maturities of long-term debt and capital leases plus interest of at least 1.50 to 1.00, a ratio of cash plus eligible accounts receivable including 80% of unbilled revenues less principal amount of all outstanding advances on accounts receivable line of credit to advances under the term acquisition line of credit of at least 0.75 to 1.00, and a maximum ratio of all outstanding advances under the entire credit facility to earnings before taxes, interest, depreciation, amortization and other non-cash charges, including but not limited to, stock and stock option compensation expense including pro forma adjustments for acquisitions on a trailing twelve month basis of no more than 2.50 to 1.00.
-As of March 31, 2007, the Company was in compliance with all covenants under this facility.
+The Company is required to comply with various financial covenants under the \$50 million credit facility.
+Specifically, the Company is required to maintain a ratio of after tax earnings before interest, depreciation and amortization, and other non-cash charges, including but not limited to stock and stock option compensation expense on trailing three months annualized, to current maturities of long-term debt and capital leases plus interest of at least 1.50 to 1.00, a ratio of cash plus eligible accounts receivable including 80% of unbilled revenues less principal amount of all outstanding advances on the accounts receivable line of credit to advances under the term acquisition line of credit of at least 0.75 to 1.00, and a maximum ratio of all outstanding advances under the entire credit facility to earnings before taxes, interest, depreciation, amortization and other non-cash charges, including but not limited to, stock and stock option compensation expense including pro forma adjustments for acquisitions on a trailing twelve month basis of no more than 2.50 to 1.00.
+As of June 30, 2007, the Company was in compliance with all covenants under this facility.
 This credit facility is secured by substantially all assets of the Company.